Job jar and work and sailing logs are now online, see them on the member page on the right.

 Learn to Sail

 If you ever wanted to learn to sail or polish up on some old rusty skills this is the perfect opportunity to do so.
-The school uses 420 sailing dinghies and two or three people can easily fit in them.
+The school uses 420 sailing dinghies for groups of two from the same household and lasers for single participants.

 Our club has a proud history of achievement by both individual members and by the club – previously known as the Last Mountain Lake Sailing Club.
 We sail out of the Last Mountain Lake Sailing Centre at Saskatchewan Beach 35 minutes NW of Regina.